 Table of Contents

-Often termed an eyelid lift since the procedure can repair and lift droopy eyelids, a blepharoplasty is a surgery to improve eye bags.
+Often termed an eyelid or eye lift since the procedure can repair and lift droopy eyelids, a blepharoplasty is a surgery to improve eye bags.

 Eye bag surgery is typically deemed a cosmetic procedure.
 It is generally an out-of-pocket expense that is not covered by insurance.
 (Learn More) Surgery for eye bags can cost several thousand dollars.
 (Learn More)